The Bankrate promise

 What is known is that the best business lines of credit offer the lowest rates to established small business owners with good-to-excellent credit.
-If you’re a business startup or an owner with poor credit, you’ll have to deal with higher interest rates and fees.
+You’ll have to deal with higher interest rates and fees if you’re a business startup or an owner with poor credit.
 You’ll also have to shop around more carefully to get the most affordable line of credit.

 Here’s a look at some of the current business line of credit rates and some tips to help you find the right line of credit for your business.